Moving from a home office

 - You won’t be building up equity, as you are funding someone else’s property and not your own.

 - You may be forced to relocate at the end of the lease regardless.

 There is a flip side to everything.
-If you are working from home, there are few advantages and disadvantages.
-Same goes when you are shifting to a commercial office space.
+If you are working from home, there are a few advantages and disadvantages.
+The same goes for when you are shifting to a commercial office space.
 It has its own advantages like increased professionalism, growth potential, and more space to work.
 However, it also comes with a daily commute, protecting assets, and extra expenses.

-Similarly, there are pros and cons for both leasing an office space and owning an office space.
-The final decision all depends on the combination of personal and financial factors.
+Similarly, there are pros and cons to both leasing office space and owning office space.
+The final decision depends on the combination of personal and financial factors.
 So, take your time to weigh all of your options before you plan on moving from your home office to a commercial property.